Topseader/TicTacToe/README.md

 - The ultimate version of very famious game!
 - Finally working on Lunux, Windows and probably on MacOS!
-- Doens't have AI opponents yet!
+- Doesn't have AI opponents yet!

 ## WHAT IS IT?